 Guest Resource Services (GRS) are critical services that set the tone for each customer visit.
 The WSCB service delivery model utilizes a concierge-style approach that guides customers as they choose from an extensive menu of services.
-Each WSCB partner contributes representatives to provide front-end services for a seamless customer experience and work towards performance outcomes aligned with shared goals.
-Subrecipient shall provide staff to work the front-end of the center to deliver the full range of accessible and equitable services to help customers obtain and keep employment under the direction of the functional GRS Program Manager.
-Subrecipient shall provide GRS services that include, but are not limited to:
+Subrecipient shall contribute representatives to provide front-end services for a seamless customer experience and work towards performance outcomes that are aligned to shared goals.
+The Subrecipient shall provide staff to work the front-end of the center to deliver the full range of accessible and equitable services to help customers obtain and keep employment under the direction of the functional GRS Supervisor.
+The Subrecipient shall provide GRS services that include, but are not limited to:

-- A warm welcome to customers entering the center; - Initial assessment of the customer's skills, education and career objectives to determine the customer's needs and next steps; - An orientation to the WorkSource center, including educating and referring customers to WSCB services, workshops, and general labor market information;
+- A warm welcome to customers entering the center; - Initial assessment of the customer's skills, education and career objectives to determine the customer's needs and next steps; - An orientation to the WorkSource center, including educating and referring customers to WSCB services, referrals to workshops, and general labor market information; Assistance navigating the WorkSourceWA.com website to access job search tools and resources, career opportunities, build a resume, learn about occupations in demand, research training opportunities; - Access to Unemployment Insurance information;

-- Assistance navigating the WorkSourceWA.com website to access job search tools and resources, career opportunities, build a resume, learn about occupations in demand, research training opportunities; - Access to Unemployment Insurance information; - Assistance with job search, LinkedIn Learning, resume critiques, mock interviews, completing online applications and employment referrals; - Translation and interpretive services as needed; - Assistance with computers, faxes, scanners, and assistive technology; - Referrals to job fairs, hiring events, and informational events and instructions on how to register; - Career training information and referrals to appropriate programs; and - Inform veterans and eligible spouses of their rights under Veterans Priority of Service.
+- Assistance with job search, LinkedIn Learning, resume critiques, mock interviews, completing online applications and employment referrals; - Translation and interpretive services as needed; - Assistance with computers, faxes, scanners, and assistive technology; - Referrals to job fairs, hiring events, and informational events and instructions on how to register; - Career training information and referrals to appropriate programs; and - Inform veterans and eligible spouses of their rights under Veterans Priority of Service.